Douglas Tirola

 Douglas Tirola, also known as Doug Tirola, is an American filmmaker and writer who has worked as a director, executive producer and a producer.
 He is the owner and president of 4th Row Films, a movie and television production company.
 Tirola's work includes A Reason to Believe (1995), Hey Bartender (2013) and National Lampoon: Drunk Stoned Brilliant Dead (2015).

 Awards

 Hey Bartender was nominated in the Special/Documentary category at the 2015 James Beard Foundation Broadcast Media Awards.
 Actress was nominated for Best Documentary at the 2014 Gotham Independent Film Awards.
+2 nominations, 0 wins.

 Filmography

 Projects Tirola has worked on include: